jgosmann/release-exporter/README.md

 ## Metrics

 Currently,
-a single metric `upgrades`
+only a single core metric `upgrades` is supported.

+### upgrades

+The metric `upgrades`
-containing information about available upgrades is supported.
+contains information about available upgrades.
 This information is represented in the labels.
 The metric value itself will be `1`.